simeononsecurity/simeononsecurity.ch/content/articles/passing-comptias-a-plus-exams-220-1101-and-220-1102/index.en.md

 - [**ExamCompass**](https://www.examcompass.com/): ExamCompass offers a range of free practice exams for the CompTIA A+ exams, as well as other IT certifications.
 - [**Udemy**](https://www.udemy.com/): Udemy offers a variety of paid courses and practice exams for the CompTIA A+ exams.

 When taking practice exams, be sure to time yourself and simulate the testing environment as closely as possible.
-This will help to build test-taking skills and prepare you
+This will help to build test-taking skills and prepare you for the tricky CompTIA questions.

+We also have A+ video quizzes on our [YouTube Channel](http://www.youtube.com/@SimeonOnSecurity).
+{{< youtube id="6XqYB1J1vQY" playlistid="PLBQ_gEkQNRZLSWCk7Z0PnwGVBhiKRBugw" >}}

-5. **Time Management**
+1. **Time Management**

 The CompTIA A+ exams are timed, and it is important to manage time effectively during the exams.
 Use the practice exams to develop a time management strategy that works for you.